"When he saw the crowds, he had compassion for them, because they were harassed and helpless, like sheep without a shepherd."

 - With easy access to both New York City and Boston, Connecticut’s strategic location is unparalleled.

-- According to the United States Prosperity Index -- which makes use of more than 200 state-level indicators to assess three broad categories for each state, “Open Economies,” “Inclusive Societies,” and “Empowered People” -- Connecticut is the 2nd most prosperous state.
+- According to the United States Prosperity Index -- which makes use of more than 200 state-level indicators to assess three broad categories for each state, “Open Economies,” “Inclusive Societies,” and “Empowered People” -- Connecticut is the 2nd most prosperous state in the country.

 - With 169 distinct towns and cities, nearly all built and centered on their classic colonial town green, our state motto (taken from Psalm 80), “Qui Transtulit Sustinet,” has been true for 400 years and counting!